ncatlab/nlab-content/pages/1/5/8/6/16851/content.md

+# Contents
+* table of contents
+{: toc}

 ## Idea

 One fundamental tool in a knot theorist's toolbox is the [[knot diagram]].
 In classical [[knot theory]], a knot diagram or link diagram may be considered formally as a 4-valent [[plane graph]] (called the _shadow_ of the knot/link), equipped with annotations on each vertex specifying whether it represents an undercrossing or an overcrossing.
 The [[Reidemeister moves]] define an [[equivalence relation]] on knot diagrams, which can be used to determine when two diagrams represent knots (or links) that are [[isotopic]].
 It is a theorem that the Reidemeister moves are complete for isotopy, but from a formal perspective, one could also _define_ a classical knot/link as an equivalence class of knot/link diagrams, i.e., of decorated 4-valent plane graphs.

 From that perspective, virtual knot theory (introduced by [[Louis Kauffman]]) generalizes classical knot theory by considering knots and links as equivalence classes of decorated 4-valent graphs embedded in [[orientable]] surfaces of arbitrary [[genus of a surface|genus]].
-In topological terms, all classical knots can in fact be realized as embeddings of the circle inside a "thickened" sphere $S^2 \times [0,1]$ (rather than in all of $\mathbb{R}^3$), while _virtual knots_ generalize this to embeddings of the circle inside any thickened orientable surface.
+In topological terms, all classical knots can in fact be realized as embeddings of the circle inside a "thickened" sphere $S^2 \times [0,1]$, while _virtual knots_ generalize this to embeddings of the circle inside any thickened orientable surface.
 If one projects a virtual knot onto the page, the diagram might contain crossings that do _not_ represent places where the knot passes over/under itself, but rather are artifacts of the knot's non-planar shadow.
 So, in a virtual knot diagram such crossings are explicitly indicated as "virtual", using a distinct notation from that for under/overcrossings.

 ## Motivations